wandering-nora/SV01Chronicles/README.md

 ```
 ACCELEROMETER_QUERY
 ```
-then make sure the noise is not too high (at most in the hundreds) using
+then make sure the noise is not too high (at most in the hundreds)
 ```
 MEASURE_AXES_NOISE
 ```
-If everything is okay measure the Y axis resonance with (be prepared to stop it if it gets violent)
+If everything is okay measure the Y axis resonance
 ```
 TEST_RESONANCES AXIS=X
 ```
-Now move the accelerometer to the bed.
+Now place the accelerometer one the bed (I just taped it really well).
 Measure the resonance with
 ```
 TEST_RESONANCES AXIS=Y